-The health reform law, commonly referred to as the “Affordable Care Act” (or ACA), represents the broadest reform to the United States’ health care system since the 1960s.
+The health reform law, The Patient Protection and Affordable Care Act of 2010 (commonly referred to as the “Affordable Care Act” or “ACA”), represents the broadest reform to the United States’ health care system since the 1960s.

 The ACA includes many changes important to individuals with HIV, and to the practice of HIV medical care.
 Learn more by selecting one of the topics below:

 The law created new patient protections for those who have private insurance.
 Many of these are very important to people living with HIV, including prohibiting discrimination based pre-existing conditions, gender, or health status.